At QBiotics, the current focus for animal health is cancer.

 Cancer is very common in our companion animals.
-Worldwide as many as 1 in 4 dogs and 1 in 6 cats will develop cancer at some time in their life, and almost 50% of dogs over the age of 10 years will die of the disease.5 6 To date, there are only a very small number of registered treatments for cancer in companion animals providing a significant opportunity for new treatments in this growing market.
+Worldwide as many as 1 in 4 dogs and 1 in 6 cats will develop cancer at some time in their life, and almost 50% of dogs over the age of 10 years will die of the disease.1 2 To date, there are only a very small number of registered treatments for cancer in companion animals, providing a significant opportunity for new treatments in this growing market.

-QBiotics' leading anticancer pharmaceutical, EBC-46 (tigilanol tiglate), is a novel small molecule diterpene ester in development for the local treatment of mast cell tumours (MCT) and soft tissue sarcomas (STS) in dogs.
+The company's leading anticancer pharmaceutical, tigilanol tiglate (EBC-46), is a novel small molecule diterpene ester in development for the local treatment of mast cell tumours (MCT) and soft tissue sarcomas (STS) in dogs.

 Tigilanol tiglate was discovered by applying the EcoLogic™ approach to drug discovery from the tropical rainforests of Australia.
 The drug is not synthetically tractable and is isolated from the Australian native plant Blushwood.

 QBiotics has already demonstrated evidence of tigilanol tiglate’s efficacy and safety by successfully treating advanced, spontaneous tumours in companion animals that were considered untreatable with current standards of care*.
-In this setting a single intra-tumoural injection of tigilanol tiglate resulted in tumour destruction within 5 to 7 days and good wound healing in approximately 28 days in the majority of cases*.
-Tigilanol tiglate administration does not require the use of local or general anaesthetics and is generally well tolerated with the main side effects being a function of the drugs mode of action resulting in a transient (1-2 days) localised swelling and pain*.
-In cases where the limb is involved, treatment with tigilanol tiglate may avoid the need for limb amputation, and good cosmetic outcomes post tumour removal result in minimal or no scarring, which are obvious benefits for the affected animal and their owners*.
+In this setting a single intra-tumoural injection of tigilanol tiglate resulted in tumour destruction within 5 to 7 days and good wound healing in approximately 28 days in the majority of cases.1 Tigilanol tiglate administration does not require the use of local or general anaesthetics and is generally well tolerated with the main side effects being a function of the drugs mode of action, resulting in a transient (1-2 days) localised swelling and pain.1 In cases where the limb is involved, treatment with tigilanol tiglate may avoid the need for limb amputation, and good cosmetic outcomes post-tumour removal result in minimal or no scarring, which are obvious benefits for the affected animal and their owners.1

-MCT is a common solid tumour in dogs and the demand for an alternative or adjunctive therapy to current treatment options is high.
+MCT is a common solid tumour in dogs and the demand for an alternative or adjunctive therapy to existing treatment options is high.